 Examines the roles that leaders play as partners in shaping, and being shaped by, the organizational cultures they seek to influence.
-Learners investigate the implications for leading and building effective community at various levels of application.
-Skill development in verbal and non-verbal communication strategies as well as exploration into the development of collaborative working partnerships will be topics of study.
+Investigate the implications for leading and building effective community at various levels of application.
+Covers the following topics: Skill development in verbal and non-verbal communication strategies; exploration into the development of collaborative working partnerships.
+Prerequisite: EDUC5370